People Flow Campus Pilot – Smart Otaniemi (European Regional Development Fund 2021-2

 The goal of the People Flow project is to do measuring and modelling of people flows within the Otaniemi campus region for better campus planning and optimized use of campus facilities.
-Indoors traffic is measured by using Wi-Fi and Bluetooth data.
-Outdoors people flows are covered with various sensors including cameras, radars and lidars.
+Indoor traffic is measured by using Wifi-data.
+Outdoor people flows are covered with various sensors including cameras, radars and lidars.
 Various data analysis, modelling and simulation will be applied through open API:s.
 The results will be available on a campus mobility dashboard.

-The People Flow activity is part of the EU funded (REACT-EU) project “Implementation pathway for environments that accelerate sustainable growth” in co-operation with City of Espoo, VTT and Omnia.
+The People Flow activity is part of the ERDF funded KETO-project “Implementation pathway for environments that accelerate sustainable growth” in co-operation with City of Espoo, VTT and Omnia.
 The project is part of the Smart Otaniemi 2.0 initiative.

 Smart Junction – Jätkäsaari Mobility Lab, Helsinki (2019- )

 Smart Junction project is carried out in co-operation between Aalto University, City of Helsinki, Port of Helsinki and Conveqs Oy.
-Also, other companies are involved in the project.
-The test area provided by Helsinki is called the Jätkäsaari Mobility Lab.
-New type of traffic sensors are being installed to the critical junctions from the harbour to the Länsiväylä motorway.
+Also, several other parties are involved in the project.
+The test area provided by Helsinki is called the Mobility Lab Helsinki.
+New type of traffic sensors have been installed into 6 critical junctions from the harbour to the motorway.
 Each junction is equipped with sensor stations consisting of camera, radar and edge computing unit.
-Also, lidar installation are being tested.
 Each sensor station is pointing upstream of one approach of the junction.
+Also, lidar installation is under testing for covering the pedestrian and bicycles in the intersection area.
+Data is also collected from the traffic signal controllers (signal status) and from the public transport API of Helsinki Regional Transport (HRT).

 Last Mile – Perille Asti (EU Regional Funding 2017-19)